SamuliVen/lintupongari_fullstack/README.md

 <h3>Elements to develop:</h3>

-1. Error handler for wrong kind of species input.<br/>
-- At the moment the app only accepts Finnish birds that can be found in wikipedia.<br/>
-- "Species not found, add sighting anyway?".<br/>
-2. Rename ALL of the functions and variables to english.<br/>
+1. Rename ALL of the functions and variables to english.<br/>
-3. UI-Framework <br/>
+2. UI-Framework <br/>
-4. Language changes? <br/>
+3. Language changes? <br/>
-5. Paging-component in case of e.g. 1000 sightings
+4. Paging-component in case of e.g. 1000 sightings